 - Exacerbation of underlying diseases such as diabetes or coronary artery disease (CAD).

-See separate article Compartment Syndrome.
+See the separate Compartment Syndrome article.

-See separate article Fat Embolism Syndrome.
+See the separate Fat Embolism Syndrome article.

 Fracture blisters form over the fracture site and alter management and repair, often necessitating early cast removal and immobilisation by bed rest with limb elevation.
 They are believed to result from large strains applied to the skin during the initial fracture deformation, and they resemble second-degree burns rather than friction blisters.
 They may be clear or haemorrhagic, and they may lead to chronic ulcers and infection, with scarring on eventual healing.
 Management involves delay in surgical intervention and casting.
 Silver sulfadiazine seemed in one review to promote re-epithelialisation.

 - Delayed union (fracture takes longer than normal to heal).

 - Malunion (fracture does not heal in normal alignment).

 - Joint stiffness.